Budibase/website/content/blog/updates/pricing-v3.md

 ![new model](https://res.cloudinary.com/daog6scxm/image/upload/v1697032289/cms/pricing/CleanShot_2023-10-11_at_14.50.48_2x_o9qx4v.png)

-The new pricing model is simpler, more scalable and better tied to value.
-This allows us to provide a lower per-user rate based on quotas and volume based discounts for more customers.
-For example:

-- **Old Premium plan vs new Premium plan:**
-  If a customer had 1 creator and 30 users on the old Premium plan they would pay $2,976 per annum.
-With the new Premium plan, they will pay $2,400 per annum.
-- **Old Business plan vs new Enterprise plan:**
-  If a customer had 2 creators and 70 users on the old Budibase plan they would be pay $13,824 per annum.
-With the new enterprise plan, they will pay as little as $13,200 per annum.

 ## FAQs

 #### What happens to new Budibase users?

-If you sign up for Budibase or switch to a new plan after the release of the new pricing and limits, then you’ll have access to our newest plans.
+If you sign up for Budibase or switch to a new plan after the 28th November 2023, then you’ll have access to our newest plans.

 #### **I already have a Budibase account.
 What’s changing for me?**

-If you created a Budibase account before the release of the new pricing, and have updated to the latest version of Budibase, here’s what has changed for you, broken down by plan type:
+If you created a Budibase account before the 28th November 2023, and have updated to the latest version of Budibase, here’s what has changed for you, broken down by plan type:

 **Free and Community plans:**

+Limits have changed:

 - Your plan is now named “Free Plan”